Sustainable Newburgh transport

 The campaign believes a cheap, small-form halt is the right solution for Newburgh

-But the last short-form station opened in Scotland was at Beauly in 2013.
+The last short-form station opened in Scotland was at Beauly in 2013.
 It was seen by the then Transport Minister as a success.

 Sustainable travel in Newburgh